 In order to provide a service that meets your needs and complies with flight safety requirements, you must submit your request to the Airline at the time of booking or no later than 48 hours before your flight.
-The number of passengers who can be assisted on a single flight is limited, and it may not be possible to use this service without a confirmed booking.
+Transport of mobility aids is normally free of charge, but it is advisable to check for any special instructions from the Airline.

 The passenger must always refer to the Airline, which will inform the airport operator of the assistance to be provided, for all needs.

 Inside the terminal, departing passengers with reduced mobility should go to the check-in desks, where assistance will be arranged according to the user’s needs.
 An attendant will accompany you to the security checkpoint and then to the boarding gate.

-Arriving passengers with reduced mobility will be escorted from the aircraft to the drop-off points.
+At arrival: Arriving passengers with reduced mobility will be escorted from the aircraft to the drop-off points.

 Airport assistance will in any case be adapted to the passenger’s degree of mobility, consistently with what has been booked or confirmed through the Airline.